dproctor/personal-website/books.md

 - Hombres de maíz (Miguel Ángel Asturias)
 - Wanderlust: A History of Walking (Rebecca Solnit)
 - Gene Machine: The Race to Decipher the Secrets of the Ribosome (Venki Ramakrishnan)
-- The Bond King: How One Man Made a Market, Built an Empire, and Lost It All (Mary Childs)
 - The Origins of Totalitarianism (Hannah Arendt)
 - Black Reconstruction in America: An Essay Toward a History of the Part Which Black Folk Played in the Attempt to Reconstruct Democracy in America,